Othi-Raja/codezilla.org/README.md

-# 24/10/23
-# codezilla.org
-# CodeZilla Club Website
-# This is the website for the CodeZilla club, here we will update the event and timeings other stuffs
-# in this site i use Bootstrap/vanta.js/lottie/other libaries....
-# codezilla is a mozilla verified community
+The CodeZilla Club website is a Mozilla-verified community resource for updates on events, timings, and other club activities.
+The site is built using Bootstrap, vanta.js, Lottie, and other libraries.